amin-babaei/divar/README.md

 - User isTyping
 - Show online status user
 - User can delete conversation if the opposite user has deleted account.
+- Admin panel
+- Admin must approve the post for it to be displayed on the website

 <br />